tudor-malene/Easygrid/README.md

 In case of grid _type_ = _gorm_, the search closure is actually a GORM CriteriaBuilder which will be passed to the list method of the domain.

 #### Export
-Easygrid also comes integrated with the export plugin.
+Easygrid also comes integrated with the [export plugin](http://grails.org/plugin/export) This plugin has different settings for each export format , which can pe declared in the config file or in the grid.

 Each column has an optional export section, where you can set additional properties like width, etc.

+#### Column types
 From the example you can also notice the _type_ property of a column.
 Types are defined in Config.groovy, and represent a collection of properties that will be applied to this column, to avoid duplicate settings.